GENERAL IDEA “COEUR VOLANT” SCREENPRINT, 2000

 This distinguishable trio of colors became a mainstay in General Idea’s AIDS-related works, creating a logo that would signify the power and ubiquity of the disease.

-Conversely one could argue that the appropriated hearts are representing something more optimistic, that the repetition of the shapes is signifying love, empathy, brotherhood, or unity.
+Conversely one could argue that the appropriated hearts represent something more optimistic, that the repetition of the shapes is signifying love, empathy, brotherhood, or unity.

 Signed AA Bronson, titled, numbered, and dated 2000 by the artist